Many online resources are available on the public computers.

 - But turned off from 7 pm every evening

 - Printing on PrintUNIL

 Several computers dedicated to documentary research are available behind the Info+ desk at the Unithèque branch and near the circulation desk at Internef branch.
 Their home page is the BCUL database.

 Computers dedicated to the use of the Internet are available in the lobby

 - They are reserved for members of the BCUL

-- They can be used for a maximum of 1 hour and a half a day
+- They can be used for a maximum of 2 hours a day

 - Access is free and is mainly intended for documentary research and website viewing